eduardoscsouza/FaceMatch/README.md

 ### **3. Face Segmentation**
 We used CNN's to predict the bounding box of the face.
 Our CNN's receive an unsegmented image as input, and return 4 real numbers between 0 and 1.
-Those numbers are the position of the bouding box, as fractions of the image shape.
+Those numbers are the position of the bounding box, as fractions of the image shape.
 They are, in order, the left, upper, right, and lower edges of the bounding box.

 #### **Depthwise Separable Convolutions**
 We used 2 different versions of our CNN's.
 One used standard convolutions, and the other used depthwise separable convolutions.
-Depthwise separable convolutions are a different operation, similar to regular convolutions, but with the aim to reduce number of parameters and, especially, number of operations.
+Depthwise separable convolutions are a different operation, similar to regular convolutions, but aiming to reduce the number of parameters and, especially, number of operations.
 They do so by breaking up the channels of the input image, them performing a single convolution on each channel.
-Them, they recombine the resulting filtered images, and apply *N* regular convolutions, of size 1x1.
+Them, they recombine the resulting filtered images and apply *N* regular convolutions, of size 1x1.
 The important aspect is that, by having only one filter per input channel, they greatly reduce the computational requirements.
 It is best represented by image 2.

 <img src="./sample_imgs/depthwise_sep.png" width="600" height="400"></img>

 *Image 2 - Depthwise Separable Convolution Representation.
 [Original Source of the Image](https://towardsdatascience.com/review-mobilenetv1-depthwise-separable-convolution-light-weight-model-a382df364b69)*

 #### *Intersection Over Union*
-To evaluate our models, we decided top use the intersection-over-union metric.
+To evaluate our models, we decided to use the intersection-over-union metric.
 It works by dividing the area of the intersection of the two bounding boxes by the area of their union.

 <img src="./sample_imgs/iou.png" width="300" height="234"></img>

 *Image 3 - IoU Representation.
 [Original Source of the Image](https://www.pyimagesearch.com/wp-content/uploads/2016/09/iou_equation.png)*

 For each type of convolution, we tried several different hyperparameters configurations, resulting in 54 experiments each.
-Here are the training graphs for the best models of each one.
+Here are the training graphs for the best models of each version.

 <img src="./sample_imgs/cnn_train.svg" height="350"></img>